ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Partly sunny.
 High near 44, with temperatures falling to around 42 in the afternoon.
-South southwest wind 14 to 17 mph, with
+South southwest wind around 17 mph, with
          gusts as high as 32 mph.<br></div>
    </p>
    <p>